versatica/mediasoup-website/documentation/v3/libmediasoupclient/installation.md

 ## Build libwebrtc

 libmediasoupclient makes use of [libwebrtc](https://webrtc.org/native-code).
-Follow the [official instructions](https://webrtc.org/native-code/development/) to build it and make sure the branch `m74` is checked-out and compiled.
+Follow the [official instructions](https://webrtc.org/native-code/development/) to build it and make sure the branch `m73` or `m74` is checked-out and compiled.

 <div markdown="1" class="note">
 Future versions of libmediasoupclient will include a more recent version of libwebrtc.
-For now, `m74` branch is required.
+For now, supported bersions are `m73` and `m74` branch.
 </div>